dannynir/Udacity_Autogluon_Course2/project_report.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 The main realization was how the predictions could not have negative values, since they denote the count variable.
-Hence I floored them by 0 to make sure that is the lowest value to provide meanngful predictions
+Hence I floored them by 0 to make sure that is the lowest value to provide meanigful predictions

 ### What was the top ranked model that performed?
 When it comes to rank based on RMSE surprisingly the model with extra features (but no parameter tuning) was the best with a RMSE of 30.22.
 It was surprising to see it get a lower kaggle score than the parameter tuned model which had a RMSE of 38.55